dappnode/mev-sp-contracts/docs/DappnodeSmoothingPool.md

   )
 ```

-Emitted when the subscription collateral is udpated
+Emitted when the subscription collateral is update

 ### SubmitReport
 ```solidity